samhattangady/mulki/content/chapter5.md

 unique backgrounds.
 While there was your standard smattering of software and management folk, there was also a whole other spectrum available as well.
 There were artists, architects, personal trainers, and CEOs.
-It really felt that a whole generation seemed to be represented there.
+It really felt that a certain section of my whole generation was represented here.

-The dining room was the one place where everyone would actually come together and spend some time together.
-That meant that it was where the most simulating conversations were happening.
+The dining room was the one place where everyone would actually come and spend some time together.
+This was the place where the most simulating conversations were happening.
 It took a while for me to realise, but every meal seemed to be a unique gathering of people representing a unique set of viewpoints.
 So while serving food, if I